-Allison Busch is Associate Professor of Hindi Literature and Director of Graduate Studies in the Department of Middle Eastern, South Asian, and African Studies at Columbia University.
+Allison Busch is Associate Professor of Hindi Literature in the Department of Middle Eastern, South Asian, and African Studies at Columbia University.
 She received her Ph.D. in Hindi literature from the University of Chicago in 2003.
 Her expertise is in the early modern period (c.
 1550-1850), with a special interest in courtly India.
 Her book Poetry of Kings (Oxford, 2011) aimed to reframe conversations in Hindi studies about the Mughal and Rajput literary pasts.
 A recent co-edited volume (with Dutch Hindi scholar Dr. Thomas de Bruijn), Culture and Circulation: Literature in Motion in Early Modern India (Brill, 2014), draws together essays by leading scholars of Hindi, Bengali, Persian, and Marathi literature in an attempt to foster conversations about the importance of multilingualism and literary cross-pollination in the Indian milieu.

 Professor Busch predominantly teaches courses on Indian literary and cultural history and advises undergraduate and graduate students on a range of topics in Hind-Urdu, from the 14th century to the present.
 Current book projects include a monograph on Hindi historical poetry and an ACLS-sponsored collaboration (with Molly Aitken) on the aesthetic worlds of the Indian heroine.